NoHai/nohai-api/Readme.md

 * `npm run dev:build:watch` - executes the build for **development environment** in watch mode (the settings file is copied only once so, if you changed it, you have to re-run this command)
 * `npm run dev` - starts the application for **development environment**
 * `npm run dev:watch` - starts the application for **development environment** in watch mode
-* `npm run dev:all` - lints the code with fixing, builds and starts the application for **development environment** (a single command to rule them all, usually used in development for starting the app faster)
+* `npm run dev:all` - lints the code with fixing, builds and starts the application for **development environment**
-* `npm run dev:copy:settings` - copies the **src/presentation/settings/development.json** file to **dist/presentation/settings** folder
+* `npm run dev:copy:settings` - copies the **development settings file** to output directory

+> When you run `npm run dev:copy:settings` the settings file is copied from `src/presentation/settings/development.json` into `dist/presentation/settings` folder.

 > When you run `npm run dev:build:watch` the settings file is copied only once.
 So, if you did some changes to the settings file (`mock.json` or `development.json` or `staging.json` or `production.json`), you have to re-run this command.